tngraf/Tethys.CodeAnnotations/README.md

 ### Requisites ###

-* Visual Studio 2013
+* Visual Studio 2019
-* Microsoft .Net Framework 4.5.1
+* Microsoft .Net Standard 2.0

 ## Copyright & License ##

 Copyright (c) 2007-2012 JetBrains s.r.o.

-Copyright for modifications (c) 2015 T. Graf.
+Copyright for modifications (c) 2015-2020 T. Graf.

 Licensed under the **Apache License, Version 2.0** (the "License");
 you may not use this file except in compliance with the License.